 24 Solar Terms

 These twenty-four solar terms each suggest the position of the sun every time it travels15 degrees on the ecliptic longitude.
+A cycle is that earth revolves around the sun for one time.
+It begins from the Beginning of Spring (Li Chun) and ends at Greater Cold (Da Han).
 In each month there are often two solar terms; the first one is generally named 'Jie Qi' and the other one 'Zhong Qi'.
 Their dates are mirrored by the Gregorian calendar, so we find that during the first half of a year 'Jie Qi' is around the 6th day of a solar month, 'Zhong Qi' around the 21st; in the second half of a year, 'Jie Qi' is around the 8th and 'Zhong Qi' around the 23rd.

 |Greater Cold (Da Han)||Jan.
 20th||The coldest moment of a year|

 |The Beginning of Spring (Li Chun)||Feb.
 3rd||Spring begins|

 |Rain Water (Yu Shui)||Feb.
 18th||It begins to rain|